nwops/puppet-retrospec/README.md

 ## How Does it do this
 Basically Retrospec uses the puppet lexer and parser to scan your code in order to fill out some basic templates that will retrofit your puppet module with unit tests.
-Currently I rely on the old AST parser to generate all this.
-This is why puppet 3.7 is vendored into the gem.

 ## Overriding the Templates
 There may be a time when you want to override the default templates used to generate the rspec related files.
 By default retrospec will clone these [templates](https://github.com/nwops/retrospec-templates) and place inside the default or specified template directory.